trishume/trishume.github.com/_posts/2014-09-08-creating-a-keyboard-1-hardware.md

 To spoil the ending I managed to build a pretty sweet keyboard that I am using to type this very article.
 However, I haven't written the chording software yet so I'm currently using it as a Dvorak keyboard.

+**Update 10/10/2016:** I've been using the keyboard for 2 years now.
+I wrote the [chording firmware](https://github.com/trishume/PolyType) and tried learning it but after a month I was still typing at 3wpm.
+But I did end up really liking the keyboard layout used normally so it's still my primary keyboard.
+I've also upgraded the hardware with [cool RGB LEDs](https://twitter.com/trishume/status/774977727342444544).
+I use the palm keys with a [set of Sublime Text shortcuts](https://github.com/trishume/SublimeTect) that is like VIM but the mode is set by the physical state of my palms.
+This integrates better with the mouse, I never type in the wrong mode, and it's better for quickly doing something in another mode.

 ![Finished Keyboard]({{PAGE_ASSETS}}/finished-3.jpg)